loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-4-release-notes.md

 ## Fixes

-**JavaScript:** when closing the wizard just after the start of any action in the wizard, the following fix was done: “Cannot read property 'hasFocus' of null” (#7475).
+**JavaScript:** when closing the wizard just after the start of any action in the wizard, the following error message was received: “Cannot read property 'hasFocus' of null” (#7475).

 **JavaScript, JavaScript Calculator:** previously, it was possible to record an array in the variable field.
 In this case, such values could not be further used, and fixes were done.
 Now, if the Object  value returns, compulsory type cast is executed for it (using the object.valueOf() function).
 Previously, the null value returned (#7603).